-Indoor handball emerged through universities and colleges in Scotland and North East England in the mid-1960s, with a British Universities Handball Championships reported as taking place at Glasgow's Strathclyde University in late 1966 and then at Edinburgh's Heriot-Watt University in February 1967.
+Indoor 7-a-side handball gradually emerged through universities and colleges in the mid-1960s.
+A British Universities Handball Championships is reported as first taking place at Glasgow's Strathclyde University in late 1966, soon followed by another tournament at Edinburgh's Heriot-Watt University in February 1967.